Why Supercase: Sales Development

-Most reps can't build that hypothesis before every call.
+Most reps can't build that point of view before every call.
 Supercase does it in under three minutes.
 The provocation stops being a skill.
 It becomes the standard for every rep, every call.

 Key outcomes